 {% endarchiveDetail %}

-How to add different CSS styles to each label in a label list?
+3. How to add different CSS styles to each tag in the tag list?

-The style of the label list can be changed by assigning a class name to<a>the label (as shown in the example)tag-item)to achieve this.
-Then, you can define styles in the website's CSS file..tag-itemOr use pseudo-classes to define styles.:nth-child()And so on to apply different styles to tags at different positions.
+The style of the tag list can be set by adding<a>a class name to the tag (as shown in the example)tag-itemTo implement.
+Then, you can define styles in the website's CSS file for.tag-itemor use pseudo-classes:nth-child()to apply different styles to tags at different positions.
 For example:

 .article-tags .tag-item {